Raphael-Boichot/GameboyPrinterPaperSimulation/README.md

 This e-paper feature is now included in the [GBCamera-Android-Manager](https://github.com/Mraulio/GBCamera-Android-Manager) which allows printing and sharing your images online with a mobile phone !

 The motivation ?
 As Game Boy Printer paper is becoming more and more difficult (and damn expensive) to source and subjected to definitive deterioration with time, emulating it is more and more appealing from an heritage conservation point of view.
-And using 6 AA batteries in 2021, honestly...
+And using 6 AA batteries in 2024, honestly...

 The Game Boy printer emulator developped by Brian Khuu which is used here is able to capture a stream of serial data under text form.
 The project here aims to tranform this hexadecimal text stream into pleasant images that have the realistic aspect of a roll of paper exiting a thermal printer.
 Reproducing the tone, noise, granularity and aliasing of to the printer head is challenging compared to a classical pixel perfect rendering.
 And what is challenging is fun.

+# My initial trials

 My first idea was to do a simulation of printer head by replacing hard square pixels by some sort of bell-shaped spots with lots of noise.
 A 2D bell-shaped approximation had a sense to me as injecting heat in a point on a 2D surface result in gaussian distribution of temperatures.
 On thermal paper, tones are due to a chemical reaction of a powder deposited on the surface of paper driven by temperature and phase change.
 I took inspiration from cashier tickets and Game Boy Printer scans at high resolution.
 Misalignment of the printer head was also simulated.
 The result of a pure mathematical approach was interesting for sure.